 Each coffee is different: for example, there is Robusta and Arabica coffee.
 What is special about the Solino coffee project?
 How much are people paid and where do the coffee beans grow?
 How fresh is the coffee and how much caffeine contains our Espresso and Caffè Crema?
 Here you find answers to your questions.
 If you have additional questions, please contact us!

 - Processing at the origin.
 Solino is processed at the origin in Ethiopia.
 Roasting and packing at the origin helps Ethiopians to receive more money for their coffee (approximately 60% more compared to green coffee export).
-As the processing requires qualified jobs (roast-masters, printing experts), Solino pays 3-6 times higher than average salaries: 60 – 120 Euro / month compared to a salary of a coffee farmer which is 20 – 30 Euro / month.
-The Greenpeace Magazine has described Solino as “Fairtrade – Plus” (Link zum Artikel).
+As the processing requires qualified jobs (roast-masters, printing experts), Solino pays 3-10 times higher than average salaries: 60 – 300 Euro / month compared to a salary of a coffee farmer which is 30 Euro / month.
+The Greenpeace Magazine has described Solino as “Fairtrade – Plus”.
 Actually, only in 2008 the European Union stopped the 30% custom duty on roasted coffee for the most underdeveloped countries (ACP – countries).
 Green coffee was always imported tax free.
-In this way, Germany became the 5th biggest exporter of coffee in the World.
+In this way, Germany became one of the biggest exporter of coffee in the World.

 - Sundried Coffee.
-We mostly use sundried coffee.
+We only use sundried coffee.
 Compared to the washed coffee, the sundried coffee is usually a bit less acid and has a more earthy taste (please see also question 11).

 - More value and more qualified better paid jobs for Ethiopians.
 This means, the country reduces